epoupon/lms/README.md

 * Most played/Recently added music

 The recommendation engine makes use of [Self-Organizing Maps](https://en.wikipedia.org/wiki/Self-organizing_map).</br>
-Please note this engine:
+__Notes__:
-* may require some significant computation time on large collections (ex: half a hour for 40k tracks)
+* constructing the map requires significant computation time on large collections (ex: half an hour for 40k tracks)
-* makes use of computed data available on [AcousticBrainz](https://acousticbrainz.org/).
+* audio data is pulled from [AcousticBrainz](https://acousticbrainz.org/).
 Therefore your music files must contain the [MusicBrainz Identifier](https://musicbrainz.org/doc/MusicBrainz_Identifier) for the recommendation engine to work properly (otherwise, only tag-based recommendations are provided)

 ## Subsonic API
 The API version implemented is 1.12.0 and has been tested on _Android_ using the official application, _Ultrasonic_ and _DSub_.